istr/octodns-constellix/README.md

 #### Records

 ConstellixProvider supports A, AAAA, ALIAS (ANAME), CAA, CNAME, MX, NS, PTR, SPF, SRV, and TXT.
 There are some restrictions on CAA tags support.
+The ANAME feature resolves upstream A records, but not AAAA records.

 #### Dynamic